 It was also interesting to note that prior to choosing Cherwell, LSE went out to tender to eight ITSM tool vendors, of which six responded.
 Pretty odd (and I won’t name and shame) considering that LSE would be a prestigious customer logo.
 They whittled these down to three to assess each vendor on the ability to have a close working relationship and collaborative partnership.
 It’s something that is increasingly determining the outcome of ITSM-tool selection processes.

-Hopefully this article helps to show that IT departments, and ITSM pros, have different levels of technology challenge (and opportunity) – including “keeping the lights on.”
-How does your organization ensure that each is given the attention it deserves (and needs)?
+Hopefully, this ITSM Futures article helps to show that IT departments, and ITSM pros, have different levels of technology challenge (and opportunity) – including “keeping the lights on.”
+How does your organization ensure that each is given the attention it deserves (and needs) in terms of ITSM futures?